PostHog/clickhouse/docs/en/antalya/part_export.md

   When exporting to Apache Iceberg, the partition value written to the metadata is derived from the source partition columns by casting them to the destination partition-field types and applying the destination partition transform — the same computation the exported data files use.
 This keeps the Iceberg metadata consistent with the data files.

   **Warning:** A lossy cast on a partition column remains semantically truncating.
 For example, if a table is partitioned by an `Int64` column and some partition values do not fit into a destination `Int32` partition column, both the data files and the Iceberg metadata will contain the truncated `Int32` value (they agree with each other, but the original `Int64` value is lost).
 Such casts require `export_merge_tree_part_allow_lossy_cast = 1`.

+### `export_merge_tree_part_schema_mismatch_mode` (Optional)

+- **Type**: `MergeTreePartExportSchemaMismatchMode`
+- **Default**: `strict`
+- **Description**: Controls whether `EXPORT PART`/`EXPORT PARTITION` allows a column-count mismatch between the source `MergeTree` table and the destination table.
+Columns are matched positionally, like `INSERT INTO dest SELECT * FROM src`.
+Possible values:
+  - `strict` - the source and destination must have the same number of columns.
+A mismatch in either direction throws `NUMBER_OF_COLUMNS_DOESNT_MATCH`.
+  - `ignore_extra_source_columns_by_position` - the source may have more columns than the destination.
+The extra trailing source columns (by position) are dropped and not exported.
+The destination having more columns than the source is still rejected in this mode.

+  The extra trailing source columns are still read and evaluated (including `MATERIALIZED`/`ALIAS` columns, and any column another kept column's `ALIAS`/`MATERIALIZED` expression depends on) before being dropped, so this setting only changes which columns end up in the destination, not what is computed while reading the part.

 ## Examples